arielLionGit/comps381f-group7/README.md

 1. Click the "Logout" button in the top-right corner of the navigation bar
 2. Or directly visit `/logout`
 3. After logout, you will be automatically redirected to the login page

-**Note:** Only logged-in users can access CRUD function pages.
-Non-logged-in users will be redirected to the login page.

 ### 4.2 CRUD Web Pages